Classic-Fortress/server-qwprogs/README.md

 New features
 ------

 * Website backend for match results, stats.
-Login with discord at https://www.fortressone.org, and `setinfo _fo_token <token>`.
+Get a token at fortressone.org, connect to a FortressOne server, and `login <token>`.
 * `localinfo discord_channel_id <number>` to specify discord_channel.
 Required for autoreporting.
 * `localinfo backend_address <uri>` to specify backend API endpoint.
 Default: https://www.fortressone.org/
 * All-time attack and all-time defence team options.